dabonetn/Apple2Card-Dan-CR-Board-/README.md

 An empty ProDOS volume file of 33MB is provided within the ZIP file [SingleBlankVol.zip](volumes/SingleBlankVol.zip).

 ## Raw Block Mode
-Alternatively, raw block mode may be used (instead of FAT formatted SD cards).
-Only the first 512 MB will be used for raw blocks.
+Alternatively, raw block mode may be used (SD cards without any filesystem, just using raw data blocks to store the ProDOS volumes on the cards).
+Only the first 512 MB will be used for raw block mode.

 To prepare SD cards for raw block mode, use the [BlankVols.zip](volumes/BlankVols.zip) file.
 Unzip this file.
 The resulting "Blankvols.PO" file has a size of 512 MB.
 This needs to be written to a SD card using an utility such as Win32DiskImager or "dd" under linux.
 This file contains 16 concatenated and properly formatted (empty) ProDOS volumes.

-## Wide Block Mode
-TBD: Ordinarily, only a maximum of 64 MB is addressable, 32 MB for ProDOS drive 1, and a second 32 MB for ProDOS drive 2.
-The program ALLVOLS.SYSTEM allows this limit to be circumvented in ProDOS 8.
-For a SD card placed in slot 1, write the image in "BlankVols" or "BlankVolsSlot1"to it, and for a SD card in slot 2, write the image file "BlankVolsSlot2" to it.
-When ALLVOLS.SYSTEM is executed, extra volumes may be added from slot 1 or slot 2 depending on if a SD card with block images is present in slot 1 or slot 2.
-It is recommended that slot 1 be used for block images and slot 2 be used for FAT FS images.
-This way, cards can be swapped in and out of slot 2 with different files transferred from another computer (perhaps using CiderPress) while the boot filesystem in slot 1 stays the same.

 ## Preparing ProDOS Volumes
 ProDOS disk images can be read/written by software such as CiderPress ([a2ciderpress.com](https://a2ciderpress.com/)) so that you can use this to transfer files to and from the Apple II.